We share these to inspire you and to give you hope.

 The City of Goldsboro will light the Holly Street Water Tower during the COVID-19 State of Emergency as a symbol of hope.

-Franklin Bread Company donated loaves of bread to 4 Day Movement.
-They were able to distribute the bread and share with Community Soup Kitchen.
+Franklin Bread Company donated loaves of bread to the 4 Day Movement.
+They were able to distribute the bread and share it with Community Soup Kitchen.

 Pine Forest United Methodist Church held a drive for the Community Soup Kitchen.

 Goldsboro firefighters are sharing videos of them reading stories on Facebook.
 They hope to continue reading stories and expand the program to include skits and general fire safety education tips.

 Homefront Room Revival is sewing fabric masks for healthcare workers.